About

 Draft Plan

-• Timeline item 2 - active
+• Timeline item 2 - complete

 Review by VDEM

-• Timeline item 3 - incomplete
+• Timeline item 3 - complete

 Review by FEMA

-FEMA has 45 days to review the draft plan, after which they will request additional edits or approve it pending local adoption.
+May 2026: FEMA has 45 days to review the draft plan, after which they will request additional edits or approve it pending local adoption.

-• Timeline item 4 - incomplete
+• Timeline item 4 - active

 Local Adoption of the Plan

-All 24 participating entities (Counties, Cities, Towns, Special Districts) may formally adopt the Plan.
+Jun 2026 - May 2027: All 25 participating entities (Counties, Cities, Towns, Special Districts) may formally adopt the Plan.
 Adoption maintains participants' eligibility for mitigation grant opportunities.

-Access the Draft Plan
+Access the Final Plan

 Originally adopted in 2005, this plan represents the third comprehensive update and reflects nearly two years of collaborative work.
 The planning process included four steering committee meetings, public surveys that gathered input from over 450 residents, and individual consultations with each participating locality.
 This community-driven approach ensured that local knowledge and diverse perspectives shaped our strategies.